MarsicoFL/mispitools/README.md

 ```

  For simplification, the population reference age
-distribution treated as uniform (the function
+distribution is treated as uniform (the function
 could be easily adapted to incorpore a dataset with the specified
 frequencies, this will be implemented soon).